neo64yt/dwm-pyromorphite/README.md

 #### Autostarting

 Autostart applications must be put in `$XDG_CONFIG_HOME/dwm/autostart.sh`.
-It will be automatically detected by `/usr/local/bin/dwm-session`.
+It will automatically be executed by `/usr/local/bin/dwm-session`.

 This is a sample of `autostart.sh`: